 Government welcomes historic EU-Canada free trade agreement

-- Department for Business, Innovation & Skills, Foreign & Commonwealth Office, UK Trade & Investment, Prime Minister's Office, 10 Downing Street, The Rt Hon David Cameron MP, Lord Green of Hurstpierpoint, and The Rt Hon Hugh Robertson
+- Department for Business, Innovation & Skills, Foreign & Commonwealth Office, UK Trade & Investment, Prime Minister's Office, 10 Downing Street, The Rt Hon David Cameron, Lord Green of Hurstpierpoint, and The Rt Hon Hugh Robertson

 - Part of: